Skip to Main Site Navigation Skip to Content Skip to Footer

 Alexis Kurtz ’16

 Theatre major Alexis Kurtz has performed in professional productions such as “The Hunch Back of Notre Dame” and “Earth Day, Every Day.”
+She is associated with the Downtown Cabaret Theatre in Bridgeport.
 “My Main Stage experiences as an undergraduate were critically important for my career.
 I can thank Eastern for fostering the performance proficiency I now enjoy.”